 The Group has recorded goodwill of \$1,565,004, capitalised development costs of \$70,558 and intellectual property of \$234,546 at 30 June 2022 assigned to a single Cash Generating Unit (CGU).
-Goodwill is required to be assessed for impairment annually by Management as prescribed in AASB 136 Impairment of Assets.
+Goodwill is required to be assessed for impairment annually by Management as prescribed in AASB 136 • Evaluating management's assessment of CGU's Impairment of Assets.

-Management test the CGU for impairment by comparing the carrying amount against the recoverable • amount determined by either, the greater of its fair value less costs to sell and its value in use.
+Management test the CGU for impairment by comparing the carrying amount against the recoverable .
+Evaluating the value in use models against the amount determined by either, the greater of its fair value less costs to sell and its value in use.